Jaydeep1-Chotaliya/Diabetes_Analysis/README.md

 The model's interpretability is a significant advantage, allowing for a clear understanding of how each feature contributes to the prediction.
 The coefficients provided valuable insights into the importance of various features, particularly glucose levels and BMI, aligning with existing medical knowledge.

 Furthermore, the Logistic Regression model exhibited robustness and generalization capability during cross-validation and testing on unseen data, affirming its effectiveness in real-world scenarios.
-Its performance was evaluated using key metrics such as accuracy, precision, recall, F1-score, all of which validated its high predictive accuracy.
+Its performance was evaluated using key metrics such as accuracy, precision, recall, and F1-score, all of which validated its high predictive accuracy.

 lastly, logistic regression has demonstrated a **high accuracy model with 81% accuracy, 0.7 precision score, 0.63 recall, and 0.66 F1-score.**